broccoli-smuggler/the_royal_music_tour/README.md

 ## setup
 Jekyll requires all dependencies to be saved in the Gemfile.
 Install the dependancies using the ruby bundler.

 `gem install bundler`

 Then install the libraries required with:
 `bundle install`

+You may need to delete the node_modules folder and run `npm install`

 ## build
 To build the production ready site preview, run: